qinodes/stoker/README.md

   <img src="assets/ui-demo.png" alt="Stoker web UI">
 </p>

 The Web UI can create and review DRAFT jobs, edit descriptions, commit or cancel jobs, manage the queue, read logs, and manage timezone snapshots.
-Start the scheduler separately when jobs should run.

 ```bash
 stoker start
 stoker ui start --open
 ```

-Both start commands detach after startup.
-The scheduler and UI keep running if you close the terminal; use `stoker stop` and `stoker ui stop` to stop them.
-They do not restart automatically after a computer restart.

 Use `stoker ui status` to show the address and `stoker ui stop` to stop the UI server.
 By default it listens only on `127.0.0.1:8765`.

-The shipped binary contains the production React 19 + TypeScript Web UI bundle, so end users do not need Node.js or npm.
-Contributors changing the frontend can run `npm ci`, then `npm run build` and `npm run typecheck`; `make check` runs both steps automatically before the Rust checks.

 To allow access from the local network, bind an explicit non-loopback address: